Weight Loss After 40: Menopause Belly Fat & Metabolism Reset

 Menopause weight loss with minimum pain!

 Who doesn’t love pancakes?
 I just swap out the flour, cooking fat, and sweetener.
 Butter?
 Oh, that’s for topping!
-With flours like Kamut, Buckwheat, Spelt, Tiger Nut, Almond, Polenta, Psyllium Husks, Teff, Oat (recommend), Sorghum, Amaranth, Millet and more.
-The options are endless—let’s chat about those later.
+With flours like Kamut, Buckwheat, Spelt, Tiger Nut, Almond, Polenta, Psyllium Husks, Teff, Oat (so tasty but a bit high in calories), Sorghum, Amaranth, Millet and more.
+The options are endless-let’s chat about those later.

 For cooking, it’s all about coconut oil, ghee, organic meat fats, or butter (sparingly).
 Olive oil?
 Strictly raw, never for cooking!